rubygems/bundler/ISSUES.md

   - What you expected to happen
   - What actually happened
   - The exception backtrace(s), if any
+  - Everything output by running `bundle env`

+If your version of Bundler does not have the `bundle env` command, then please include:

   - Your Gemfile
   - Your Gemfile.lock
   - Your Bundler configuration settings (run `bundle config`)